pedroccaetano/azure-pipeline-runner/README.md

 ## Collaboration

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have any ideas, suggestions, or bug reports, please feel free to open an issue on GitHub.
 If you would like to contribute code, you can fork the repository, make your changes, and create a pull request.

 Feel free to contact us if you have any questions or need assistance.
-We appreciate your feedback and contributions!
+I appreciate your feedback and contributions!

 ## Release Notes

+### 0.0.5

+- Enhanced README with a more detailed description and an illustrative demo GIF.
+- Improved stage log output formatting by removing timestamps for better readability.

 ### 0.0.4